Infinite-Store/Infinite-Store/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**f9 menu or exploit debug console**
+**Developer console or exploit debug console**
-If there's an error in the f9 menu or the exploit debug menu, please send it
+If there's an error in the f9 menu or the exploit debug menu, please include a screenshot.

 **Desktop (please complete the following information):**
- - OS: [e.g. Windows, Mac, Linux]
+ - Operating System [e.g. Windows, Mac, Linux]
- - Exploit [e.g. Synapse, Scriptware]
+ - Executor [e.g. Synapse X, Script-Ware]

 **Additional context**
 Add any other context about the problem here.